LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

 - James has taken 22.1 shots per game this season and made 11.1 per game, which account for 16.7% and 17.3%, respectively, of his team's total.

-- James is averaging 6.9 three-point field goal attempts per game this season, which is 14.7% of his team's tries from beyond the arc.

-- James' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies are the 11th-best defensive team in the NBA, conceding 113 points per contest.
+- Giving up 113 points per game, the Grizzlies are the 11th-ranked team in the league on defense.

-- On the boards, the Grizzlies are 21st in the league, giving up 44.4 rebounds per contest.
+- On the boards, the Grizzlies have given up 44.4 rebounds per game, which puts them 21st in the NBA.

-- In terms of assists, the Grizzlies are ranked 26th in the NBA, giving up 26.4 per game.
+- The Grizzlies are the 26th-ranked squad in the NBA, giving up 26.4 assists per game.

-- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.
+- In terms of 3-pointers, the Grizzlies are ranked 25th in the NBA, allowing 13 makes per contest.

 LeBron James vs. the Grizzlies